 Take a look at the latest news and upcoming events

 We love plants and they are the focus of all our activities.
 Members have a very wide range of interest from well-known plants to the rare and exotic, particular genera or plants for specific conditions.
-We enjoy finding out about them, nurturing them and, in some cases, persuading them to grow, and, best of all, appreciating their beauty.
+We also can’t resist propagating our plants so members can often swap or buy many plants that are difficult to find elsewhere.